arselzer/solarflow-bluetooth/README.md

 ## Using with Home Assistant (SF800 Pro)

-The SF800 Pro supports the **zenSDK** — a local HTTP API on the device.
+The SF800 Pro supports the **zenSDK** — a local HTTP API running on the device itself.
 Once WiFi is provisioned:

 1. Find the device's IP in your router's DHCP leases
 2. Give it a static IP lease
 3. Block its internet access (router firewall rule)
 4. Control it via HTTP from Home Assistant

-See the [community guide for fully local SF800 Pro control](https://community.home-assistant.io/t/zendure-solarflow-800-pro-completely-local-zereo-feed-in-without-cloud-and-even-faster-no-mqtt-no-hacs-easy-mode/980110) for a complete HA package with zero feed-in, seasonal logic, emergency charging, and BMS calibration.
+See the [community guide for fully local SF800 Pro control](https://community.home-assistant.io/t/zendure-solarflow-800-pro-completely-local-zereo-feed-in-without-cloud-and-even-faster-no-mqtt-no-hacs-easy-mode/980110) for a complete HA package with zero feed-in, seasonal logic, emergency charging, and BMS calibration — no MQTT, no HACS, no cloud required.

+> **Note**: The SF800 Pro does **not** support the legacy MQTT redirect approach used by older Hubs.
+Use the zenSDK HTTP API instead.

 ## Isolating the Device (OpenWrt)